Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Empirical Analyses

 \subsection{The Specification and Diagnostics of the Propensity Score Model}

-Our propensity score model is a non-homogeneous Poisson point process model with intensity $\lambda_t(\omega) = \exp \{\bm \beta^\top \bm \covs_t(\omega)\}$ where $\bm \covs$ includes an intercept and all the covariates.
-The two main drivers of military decisions over airstrikes are the prior number and locations of observed insurgent attacks and airstrikes, conditional on which unconfoundedness in Assumption~\ref{ass:unmeasured_conf} is expected to approximately hold.
-Therefore, our model includes the observed airstrikes and attacks during the last day, week, and month.
-For example, the airstrike history of time $t$ during the previous week is \( \anyhist[t-1][W]^*(\omega) = \sum_{j = 1}^7 \sum_{s \in \sparseset[W][t-j]} \exp\{ - \mathrm{dist}(s, \omega) \}\), which represents a continuous surface on $\Omega$ with locations closer to the airstrikes in the previous week having greater positive values than more distant locations.
+Our propensity score model is a non-homogeneous Poisson point process model with intensity $\lambda_t(\omega) = \exp \{\bm \beta^\top \bm \covs_t(\omega)\}$ where $\bm \covs$ includes an intercept, temporal splines, and 32 spatial surfaces including all the covariates.
+The two main drivers of military decisions over airstrikes are the prior number and locations of observed insurgent attacks and airstrikes, which are expected to approximately satisfy unconfoundedness of Assumption~\ref{ass:unmeasured_conf}.
+Our model includes the observed airstrikes and insurgent attacks during the last day, week, and month (6 spatial surfaces).
+For example, the airstrike history of time $t$ during the previous week is \( \anyhist[t-1][W]^*(\omega) = \sum_{j = 1}^7 \sum_{s \in \sparseset[W][t-j]} \exp\{ - \mathrm{dist}(s, \omega) \}\), which represents a surface on $\Omega$ with locations closer to the airstrikes in the previous week having greater values than more distant locations.

 Our propensity score model also includes additional important covariates that might affect both airstrikes and insurgent attacks.
-For example, we adjust for shows-of-force (i.e., simulated bombing raids designed to deter insurgents) that occurred one day, one week, and one month before each airstrike.
+We adjust for shows-of-force (i.e., simulated bombing raids designed to deter insurgents) that occurred one day, one week, and one month before each airstrike (3 spatial surfaces).
 Patterns of U.S. aid spending might also affect the location and number of insurgent attacks and airstrikes, as we discussed in Section~\ref{sec:iraq}.
-We therefore include the amount of aid spent (in U.S. dollars) in each Iraqi district in the past month as a time-varying covariate.
-Finally, we also incorporate temporal splines and several time-invariant spatial covariates, including the airstrike's distance from major cities, road networks, rivers, local settlements, and the population (logged, measured in 2003) of the governorate in which the airstrike took place.
+We therefore include the amount of aid spent (in U.S. dollars) in each Iraqi district in the past month as a time-varying covariate (1 spatial surface).
+Finally, we also incorporate several time-invariant spatial covariates, including the airstrike's distance from major cities, road networks, rivers, and the population (logged, measured in 2003) of the governorate in which the airstrike took place (4 spatial surfaces).
+Lastly, we include separate predictors for distances from local settlements in each of the Iraqi districts to incorporate any area specific effects (18 spatial surfaces).